-Within the fortified walls of the fort spread over 36 acres, lies a huge expanse of open ground dotted with restored palaces, fountains, manicured gardens, underground water systems, stretch of sand and stories of the royal past.
+Within the fortified walls of the fort spread over 36 acres, lies a huge expanse of open ground dotted with restored palaces, fountains, manicured gardens, underground water systems, a stretch of sand, and stories of the royal past.
 Our guide Bhim Singh showed us around, detailing the history of each place.

-Period furniture, chandeliers, carpets and antique elements accentuate the beauty of the palace.
+Period furniture, chandeliers, carpets, and antique elements accentuate the beauty of the palace.
 Bhim Singh also made a mention of vegetable dyes that were used for wall painting restoration.
 No artificial colors were allowed, as they affect the quality of stones.

 Bakhat Singh Mahal and Fountains

 Located within the Ahhichatragarh Fort complex, the Bakhat Singh Mahal constructed most of the water cannels and fountains.
 The mahal his primary official apartment.
 Next to it is the Diwan Khana, or the private audience hall.

 Also called Akbari Mahal, Sheesh Mahal was Akbar’s residence once.
 Studded with impressive mirror work, ornate paintings of the king, and oil lamps, the royal chamber was nothing short of magic.

 It is under renovation and closed for the public.
 But Bhim Singh unlocked the doors for us.
 It is shameful to know how people had stolen precious mirrors, scribbled names, and caused irreversible harm to their beauty.
 However, the able care of Mehrangarh Trust palace would reinstate the palace to its full glory.